MarioniLab/geneBasisR/README.md

 a) If the initial gene screening (e.g. HVG selection) has not been performed, use `retain_informative_genes` prior to `gene_search`.

 b) `gene_search` works in iterative fashion and adds genes one by one.
-The practicality of this is if the initially chosen n_genes_total returned the selection that seems to be insufficient, the selected panel can be plugged back in (in the variable *genes_base*) to avoid the repetition and discover additional to the selection genes.
+The practicality of this is if the initially chosen n_genes_total returned the selection that seems to be insufficient, the selected panel can be plugged back in (specified *genes_base*) to avoid the repetition and discover additional to the selection genes.

 ```